Code of Conduct

 It is Lexmark’s policy to comply with all laws, rules and regulations.
 Lexmark is organized, and its securities are registered, under U.S. law.
 As a result, its operations are governed primarily by U.S. laws, rules and regulations.

 Lexmark operates through subsidiaries, branches and other legal entities in many countries outside the U.S. and is subject to the laws, rules and regulations of those countries and jurisdictions as well.
-Where there is a conflict between U.S. law and the laws of another country, the issue is to be resolved by management with the concurrence of Lexmark’s Legal Department or, in the case of tax matters, the Vice President of Tax.
+Where there is a conflict between U.S. law and the laws of another country, the issue is to be resolved by management with the concurrence ’s Legal Department or, in the case of tax matters, the Vice President of Tax.

 All investigations by governmental authorities, other than tax matters, are to be managed by Lexmark’s Legal Department.
 Tax matters are to be managed by the Vice President of Tax.
 You are required to contact Lexmark’s Legal Department or the Vice President of Tax as soon as possible regarding an inquiry from any governmental authorities or from other parties who have filed, or expressed their intention to file, a lawsuit involving Lexmark.